We were in love for only a moment.

 So the next night, we met again.

 The three of us brought pizza to the roof of my apartment, the glittering panorama of Midtown Manhattan looking over us.
 I played you my music, and you told me I should film a music video.
 I told you I might.
-Then your friend had to leave early.
+Your friend had to leave early.

 Afterward, I walked you over a mile home, through Times Square, then up along the West Side.
 We talked about our creative pursuits, our ambitions, and our fears.
 We bonded over how hard we were on ourselves.